codeturtle00/bird-strike-data-visualization/README.md

 Dmytro: focused on data-related work (db setup, deployment, data transformations, aggregations, etc)
 Jacky: focused on FrontEnd tasks, which included charts development and tests
 Henning: worked on BackEnd, creating endpoints and did CI/CD setup

+The status of the tasks can also be tracked on our GitHub Projects dashboard